buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/04-Chapter-4-Getting-From-A-to-B.md

 Site maps (above) allow us to map out the overall information space, identifying key sections and clusters of content.
 Spending some time building out a site map also allows us to establish the overall scope of what we’re building (which is useful from a project management perspective).

-site map's main benefit is to give users an **overview of the site's areas in a single glance**.
+A site map's main benefit is to give users an **overview of the site's areas in a single glance**.
 It does this by dedicating an entire page to a visualization of the information architecture (IA).
 If designed well, this overview can include several levels of hierarchy, and yet not be so big that users lose their grasp of the map as a whole.

 ### Flowcharts